louisebaron/COMP0172_2024/README.md

 # Usage
 To run the notebooks, you can do the following:
-- clone the GitHub repo to your local device
+- clone the GitHub repo to your local device, or
 - open the code in Google colab https://colab.research.google.com/, choose "GitHub" when opening a Notebook, and paste the URL to the Git repo.